alexbumbu/CalendarWrap/README.md

 2. Repeat the process for you Google app info.
 You can find the documentation [here](https://developers.google.com/identity/sign-in/ios/start-integrating).

 3. Install the necessary dependencies by running pod install in your root directory.
 If you don't have CocoaPods installed, you will need to install it first from [CocoaPods](https://cocoapods.org).

+4. Aditionally you can support templates for posts by adding the `SummaryTemplates.plist` file to the `Resources` directory.
+See the `_SummaryTemplates.plist` for supported format.

 You can now run the app on your device and start using it.
 It's straightforward and easy to use.
 Enjoy!